flosean/JAFaR/README.md

 <img src="/docs/oled_connections.jpg" width="35%" height="35%" />
 </p>

-there's also a "PCB" inside the PCBs folder, but it's just a simple adaptor.
+there's also a "PCB" inside the PCBs folder, but it's just a simple adapter.

 ##Standalone mode